pragyaai/ndna/_llm/FAQ.md

 This analysis demonstrates that latent genome compression isn't merely about shorter paths -- it reflects reduced capacity to cover semantic space, leading to poor generalization on complex or rare concepts {% cite amari2016information %} {% cite edelsbrunner2010computational %}.

-## Why can't knowledge distillation be fully understood through output similarity metrics, and how does latent manifold topology provide essential missing information?
+✶ **Why can't knowledge distillation be fully understood through output similarity metrics, and how does latent manifold topology provide essential missing information?**

-Output similarity (e.g., BLEU, accuracy, KL divergence on logits) captures only surface-level agreement between teacher and student.
+➠ Output similarity (e.g., BLEU, accuracy, KL divergence on logits) captures only surface-level agreement between teacher and student.
 It fails to reveal structural differences in their latent semantic manifolds.

 Let: